-Redistribution of SPI points for elementary and middle schools is applied:
+Redistribution of SPI points for elementary and middle schools:

-- If a school is not accountable for the English Language Learner Progress indicator (see note on Page 18), then those 10 points will be redistributed equally to all other academic indicators: - 1.
+- If a school is not accountable for the English Language Learner Progress indicator (see note on Page 18), those 10 points will be redistributed equally to all other academic indicators: - 1.
 Student Performance would be 45 Points (22.5 for English language arts, 22.5 for mathematics) - 2.
 Student Progress would be 45 Points (11.25 Points for English Language arts, 11.25 Points for mathematics, 11.25 Points for English language arts Lowest Quartile, 11.25 Points for mathematics Lowest Quartile. - 3.
-Attendance would stay as 10 Points, because it is a non-academic/School Quality measure - If a school is not accountable for the Student Progress Indicator, then those 40 points will be redistributed equally to all other academic indicators: - 1.
+Attendance would stay as 10 Points, as it is a non-academic/School Quality measure - If a school is not accountable for the Student Progress Indicator, then those 40 points will be redistributed equally to all other academic indicators: - 1.
 Student Performance would be 72 Points (36 for English Language Arts, 36 for Mathematics) - 2.
 English Language Learner Progress would be 18 Points - 3.
 Attendance would stay as 10 Points, because it is a non-academic/School Quality measure - If a school is not accountable for English Language Learner Progress (10 pts) AND Student Progress (40 pts), then those 50 Points will be redistributed equally to Student Performance (45 for English Language Arts, 45 for mathematics).

-Redistribution of SPI points for high schools is applied:
+Redistribution of SPI points for high schools:

-- If a School is not accountable for the English Language Learner Progress Indicator (see note below), then those 10 points will be redistributed equally to all other academic indicators: - Student Performance would be 43.34 Points (21.67 for English Language Arts, 21.67 for Mathematics) - College and Career Readiness would be 28.33 Points - o On-Time Graduation would be 15.83 Points - High School Completion would stay as 12.5 Points, because it is a non-academic/School Quality measure. - If a high school has no students in CCR, then those 25 points are redistributed equally to the other three Academic Indicators: - Student Performance would be 48.3 Points (40 + 8.3 = 48.3)

-- \circ On-Time Graduation would be 20.83 Points (12.5 + 8.3 = 20.8) - English Language Learner Progress would be 18.4 Points (10 + 8.4 = 18.4) - High School Completion would stay as 12.5 Points, because it is a non-academic/School Quality measure
+- If a School is not accountable for the English Language Learner Progress Indicator (see note below), those 10 points will be redistributed equally to all other academic indicators: - Student Performance would be 43.34 Points (divided between subject areas) - College and Career Readiness would be 28.33 Points - On-Time Graduation would be 15.83 Points - High School Completion would stay as 12.5 Points, as it is a non-academic/School Quality measure. - If a high school has no students in CCR, then those 25 points are redistributed equally to the other three Academic Indicators: - Student Performance would be 48.3 Points (40 + 8.3 = 48.3) - On-Time Graduation would be 20.83 Points (12.5 + 8.3 = 20.8) - English Language Learner Progress would be 18.4 Points (10 + 8.4 = 18.4) - o High School Completion would stay as 12.5 Points, as it is a non-academic/School Quality measure